 In 1982, Most Reverend Peter L. Gerety, the Archbishop of Newark, gave the Vocationist Fathers permission to use the empty convent of St. Nicholas Parish in Palisades Park and the former Rectory of Our Lady of Perpetual Help in Newark as a religious residence for their candidates.
 Throughout the years, the Vocationists had made a steady progress in spite of the many hardships and difficulties they had experienced.

 In 1986, the most loving God had touched the hearts of some very special individuals who throughout the years have admired the work being done by the Vocationist Fathers.
 These exceptionally outstanding individuals generously offered unconditional support to the Vocationists.

 In 1986, Jack Burstyn, an outstanding humanitarian of Jewish faith, generously offered to donate 30 acres of land in Florham Park, New Jersey.
 This donation gave a new direction and substantial meaning to the Vocationist dream.

 On July 28, 1987, a solemn ground breaking ceremony took place in Florham Park, New Jersey.
-Then, on the following day the construction of the Fr.
-Justin’s Vocationary and Sr. Joanna House of Formation (for the Vocationist Sisters) began.
+Then, on the following day the construction of the St. Justin Vocationary and Sr. Joanna House of Formation (for the Vocationist Sisters) began.
 The building of this project proceeded swiftly under the guidance of the Divine Providence and with the assistance of generous and loving friends.

 The Vocationist Fathers currently serve the people of the Diocese of Newark at St. Michael Church and the Perpetual Help Center, both in Newark, and at St. Nicholas Church in Palisades Park.
 In 2012, their service expanded into New York State and the Diocese of Brooklyn when they took over the administration of the Shrine Church of Our Lady of Solace in Brooklyn, New York.